VladimirFortushin/SpringBootSecutiryApp1/README.md

-# SpringBootSecutiryApp1 - search authenticating user in DB by username.
+Search of authenticating user by username in DB.
 Checking equality of user's password.
 No password cypher, no custom config